TheCraftKid/100-days-of-code/log.md

 **Links to work**
 1. [Can one game the lottery?](https://colab.research.google.com/notebook#fileId=1Ego3Wtz_h2C7YDIf-SzWPs0naOOHY8Mx)

+### Day 6: Saturday, January 6

+**Today's Progress**: I resumed work on Page Willie after weeks of hiatus.
+I commited some code that fixes some quality issues and modified the layout to one better suited for the service.

+**Thoughts**: This project should have been finished weeks ago.
+At least I'm getting reacquainted with web development with Polymer.

 ### Day 7: Sunday, January 7

 **Today's Progress**: I read about CSS Grid and attempted to modify Page Willie